This book aims to introduce you to the Combine framework and to writing declarative, reactive apps with Swift for Apple platforms.

 Int values could look like visualized on a timeline:

-The blue boxes represent values that are emitted at a given time on the timeline, and the numbers represent the emitted values.
+The blue boxes represent values that were emitted at a given time on the timeline, and the numbers represent the emitted values.
 A vertical line, like the one you see on the right-hand side of the diagram, represents a successful stream completion.

 The simple contract of three possible events is so universal that it could represent any kind of dynamic data in your program.
 That’s why you can address any task in your app using Combine publishers — regardless of whether it’s about crunching numbers, making network calls, reacting to user gestures or displaying data on-screen.